-It is prudent to learn about the basics and to get a constructive understanding of where things are first before you venture into building your first flash application.
+For the new programmer, it is wise to learn about the basics and to get a constructive understanding of where things are (tools, stage, window) first before you venture into building your first Flash application.
 Here, you will learn the necessary steps as you follow a where's-what-and-what-to-know guide.
-Break through your learning curve, memorize shortcuts, and study the important things to know.
+Break through your learning curve by memorizing shortcuts, and studying the important things to know.

 Although the basis of this whole series is